Casta: Casta paintings of the 18th century

 Some paintings depicted the supposed "innate" character and quality of people because of their birth and ethnic origin.
-For example, according to one painting by José Joaquín Magón, a mestizo (mixed Indian + Spanish) was considered generally humble, tranquil, and straightforward; while another painting claims "from Lobo and Indian woman is born the Cambujo, one usually slow, lazy, and cumbersome."
+For example, according to one painting by José Joaquín Magón, a mestizo (mixed Indian + Spanish) was considered generally humble, tranquil, and straightforward.
+Another painting claims "from Lobo and Indian woman is born the Cambujo, one usually slow, lazy, and cumbersome."
 Ultimately, the casta paintings are reminders of the colonial biases in modern human history that linked a caste/ethnic society based on descent, skin color, social status, and one's birth.

 Often, casta paintings depicted commodity items from Latin America like pulque, the fermented alcohol drink of the lower classes.
 Painters depicted interpretations of pulque that were attributed to specific castas.